Top

 If an assessment is not offered, the candidate can request to have their name added to the Indicated Interest Register to be notified if there is a change of circumstances.

-Candidates for secondary transfers will be assessed on academic ability at Marling School.
+In-Year Admission candidates for secondary school transfers will be assessed on academic ability at Marling School.
 Where, on balance, the candidate matches the standard of the cohort, a place will be considered by the Admissions Committee of the Governing Body.

 If the number of qualifying in-year candidates for a particular year group exceeds the number of places available, offers will be made in order of priority as set out in our Admissions Policy.
 Candidates will be notified within three weeks of the assessment of academic ability whether or not they have been allocated a place, and provided information about the right of appeal if appropriate.
 If a place has been offered transfer should be completed within six weeks.

-Candidates are offered two applications to join the school (Year 6 Entrance Test is counted as the first attempt).
+Candidates are offered two applications to join Marling School (the Entrance Test taken in Year 6 is counted as the first attempt).

 Appeals Process